-Lecture, 1 hour; lab/performance, 2 hours.
 This course is designed to teach fundamental vocal techniques as utilized in a Broadway musical.
 Instruction includes basic body movement, acting technique, interpretation of Broadway song literature and the skill of auditioning.
 Students are required to prepare a final project excerpted from a standard work.
 All performances are evaluated.

-501 College Choir (0.5) UC:CSU RPT3
+501 College Choir (1) UC:CSU RPT3

 Introduction to choral ensemble singing.
 Emphasis is on vocal technique and choral elements such as blend, intonation, diction, and music reading.
-Repertory is chosen on the basis of group ability and represents historical and current styles of music.
+Repertoire is chosen on the basis of the ensemble's ability and represents historical and current styles of music.

-521 Concert Choir ‡ (.5) UC:CSU RPT3
+531 Philharmonic Choir (1) UC:CSU RPT3